 Jonathan is an associate in Lawson Lundell’s Litigation and Dispute Resolution Group, where he practices civil litigation and administrative law.
 Jonathan assists clients with a wide range of disputes and regulatory processes and he has experience both in court and before administrative tribunals.
 Jonathan has a consuming passion for the law and for advocacy that is engaged in every aspect of his legal work.

-Jonathan obtained his J.D. from the University of Manitoba, where he was a Dean’s List scholar and received several course awards including for Advocacy and Corporate Law.
+Jonathan obtained his J.D. from the University of Manitoba, where he was a Dean’s List scholar and the recipient of a variety of awards and distinctions.
 During his studies he completed a clerkship with the Manitoba Court of Queen’s Bench and a visiting term at the Allard School of Law, where he earned a certificate of specialization in Environmental and Natural Resource Law.

-Prior to his legal studies, Jonathan was a graduate student and researcher in the field of environmental science.
+Before starting his legal career, Jonathan was a graduate student and researcher in the field of environmental science.
 Outside of work, Jonathan prioritizes time in the outdoors and with family.

 - Canadian Bar Association, Member

 Jonathan Andrews, “The Cost of Compromising on Procedure: A Case Study of Manitoba’s The Vulnerable Persons Living with a Mental Disability Act”, 2020 43-2 Manitoba Law Journal 87, 2020 CanLIIDocs 3655

 Andrews, J., Babb, D., & Barber, D. (2018).
 Climate change and sea ice: Shipping in Hudson Bay, Hudson Strait, and Foxe Basin (1980–2016).
 Elem Sci Anth, 6(1).